fstevanovic/sk-connect-rp-server-sample/README.md

 RP Server Sample

-Sample RP server is intended to demonstrate barebone functionality that Relaying Party app server would need in order to utilize SecureKey briidge.Net Connect platform.
+Sample RP server is intended to demonstrate barebone functionality that Relaying Party (RP) app server would need in order to utilize SecureKey briidge.Net Connect platform.

 For more information about briidge.net Connect visit [http://developer.securekey.com](http://developer.securekey.com)